TANZANIA BIRDING SAFARI

 Night in Arusha.

-From here we shall cruise through the semi-arid area west of Arusha on our way to Karatu.
-On the way, we shall encounter more birds, making several strategic stop-overs.
+From here we shall cruise through the semi-arid area west of Arusha on our way to Lake Manyara.
+On the way, we shall encounter more birds, as we make several strategic stop-overs.

-We shall leave our hotel early, carrying picnic lunches.
-We shall drive to Lake Manyara, a pristine soda lake in the Rift Valley.
+We shall leave our hotel early, to allow enough time in the park.
+We shall enter Lake Manyara National Park, a great habitat surrounding a pristine soda lake in the Rift Valley.
 The local Baobab trees will illuminate our journey through this lowland region.
-Here we see lots of birds and during good time, lots of flamingos- a key highlight on our Tanzania Birding Safari.
+Here we see lots of birds and during a good time, lots of flamingos- a key highlight on our Tanzania Birding Safari.
 The local game is mainly composed of monkeys.
 Others include Savannah Elephants, Lions and much more.

 Night in Karatu.